-The impact of our product design and everyday work practices on the environment are of increasing concern to the Group, its customers and consumers.
-In 2020, the Group formally adopted a coherent environmental policy.
-The policy focuses on continuously improving and monitoring the Environmental impact in the areas of:
+The impact of our product design and everyday work practices on the environment remain areas of vigilance for the Group, its customers and consumers.
+In 2020, the Group formally adopted what it believes to be a focussed, standalone environmental policy.
+Whilst the Board will review this policy regularly to ensure that this remains fit for purpose, it is believed that this policy's focus on the following areas will ensure that all adopted measures are effectively targeted at mitigating the adverse environmental impact of the Group operations:

-- Transportation;
+- transportation;

-- Efficient use of water and energy;
+- efficient use of water and energy;

-- Minimising waste;
+- minimising waste;

-- Recyclability of packaging materials;
+- recyclability of packaging materials;

-- Timber use from certified, managed sources;
+- timber use from certified, managed sources;

-- Procedures to minimise noise disturbance to neighbours.
+- procedures to minimise noise disturbance to neighbours.